-An economic number reflecting a bad (such as Underemployment) adds to the ESI.
+An economic number reflecting a bad part of the economy (such as Underemployment) adds to the ESI.
 A good economic number such as the GDP and Household Income both rising reduces the ESI.
 Hence, the ESI for March 2019 adds up as follows:

 8.00 is the base number; reflecting Underemployment

 2.39 remains; reflecting an Economic Stress Index of 2.39.

 The U-6 counts the regular unemployed (known as the official Unemployment Rate or U-3), plus those marginally attached to the workforce (halfway looking for jobs), plus those who have part time jobs because they can’t find full-time jobs due to the state of the economy.
 The monthly Economic Stress Index uses a rolling 3-month average of the Seasonally Unadjusted U-6.

 The percent change in GDP of the latest quarter compared to the same quarter a year earlier.
 In the Annual section it is the annual percent change in GDP (Gross Domestic Product) of the current year compared to the year before.